 These are the most important things to ponder when choosing a new laptop/computer.
-For a lot more feature, see the sections below.
+For a lot more features, see the sections below.

 - 12.5 to 14-inch display screens offer the best stability between usability and movability.
-Larger screens are good if you don’t travel much and minor models are great for children.
+Larger screens are useful if you don’t travel much, and minor models are great for children.

 - If you’re spending over 600 USD, shoot for these minimum specifications.
 Core i5 or Ryzen 5 CPU 1920 x 1080 screen 8 gigabytes of RAM.
 Solid State Drive Storage instead of a hard drive.

-- 8 plus hours of battery life is perfect if you plan to take your laptop/computer anywhere at all.
+- Eight plus hours of battery life is perfect if you plan to take your laptop/computer anywhere at all.

 - Consider a 2-in-1 laptop/computer (either a bend back or detachable) if you want to use your laptop/computer as a tablet.
-If not, a normal clamshell notebook may be a superior choice.
+If not, an ordinary clamshell notebook may be a superior choice.

-- Chromebooks are good for children and learners, and their functionality is expanding speedily.
-Windows laptop/computers and MacBook OSs both offer sufficient functionality.
+- Chromebooks are suitable for children and learners, and their functionality is expanding speedily.
+Windows laptops/computers and MacBook OSs both offer sufficient functionality.
 Which platform you prefer is an issue of personal taste.

 This is not an easy query to answer, especially if you’re not aware of Mac OS and PCs.
 But this quick impression of each platform’s strengths and weaknesses should aid.

 Since its launch in July 2015, Windows OS 10 has also added a host of improvements, including the ability to use follow-up questions with Cortana, search your email using natural language and use your stylus to scribble almost anywhere.
-Windows OS 10 laptop/computers are great for students, researchers and business users, and they’re the only machines gamers should consider.
+Windows OS 10 laptops/computers are great for students, researchers, and business users, and they’re the only machines gamers should consider.

 A Bit More: